andrew/ultimate-awesome/README.md

 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - A collection of datasets and other resources for legal text processing.
 - [awesome-pulumi](https://github.com/pulumiverse/awesome-pulumi) - Curated list of resources on Pulumi.
 - [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.
-- [Awesome-RL-based-Agentic-Search-Papers](https://github.com/ventr1c/Awesome-RL-based-Agentic-Search-Papers) - The official repository of "A Comprehensive Survey on Reinforcement Learning-based Agentic Search: Foundations, Roles, Optimizations, Evaluations, and Applications".
 - [awesome-jupyterlab-extension](https://github.com/Yogayu/awesome-jupyterlab-extension) - 😎 A curated list of awesome Jupyterlab extension projects. 🌠 Detailed introduction with images.
 - [awesome-rust-cloud-native](https://github.com/awesome-rust-cloud-native/awesome-rust-cloud-native) - A curated list of awesome Cloud Native Rust frameworks, libraries and software.
 - [awesome-agent-native-services](https://github.com/haoruilee/awesome-agent-native-services) - If you are an AI agent and want to discover services designed for you.